yp25/NavigationDrawerPlusSlidingTab/README.md

-#  Navigation Drawer Plus Sliding Tab
+#  Android Navigation Drawer with Sliding Tab
-Template for creating navigation with sliding tab
-Feel free to use.
+Template for creating Android navigation drawer with sliding tab Feel free to use.
 Thanks